-- Completed renewal application form provided by the Board office (also available on board’s website under “forms”) and applicable renewal fee.
+- Completed renewal application form provided by the Department office (also available on department’s website under “forms”) and applicable renewal fee.
 Renewals can be completed 90-days prior to the expiration of the license or regsitration.

 - Proof of required continuing education credits in the form of a certificate, training form, company stationary with letterhead or college transcript.
 Number of continuing education hours is determined by an individual license or registration; those requirements can be found in 18.104.22.168 NMAC.

 - All Level 3 Security Guards must submit a copy of their current Firearms Qualification Form.
 Firearms requalification courses will not count toward mandatory continuing education hours.

 - PPO and Private Investigation Companies must provide a copy of their Surety Bond or General Liability Insurance Policy showing it is in full force and in effect.

 - Background checks for renewal applications go through the Department of Public Safety.
 See the “Authorization for Release of Information” document on the forms and applications page.
 The document is mailed to DPS with the required fee, fingerprints are not required for renewal applications.

 Mailing address: Private Investigations Advisory Department, P.O.
 Box 25101, Santa Fe, NM 87504

 Email Address: PIPolygraphBd@state.nm.us

 On-line: link listed at top of page or by entering: Mylicense.rld.state.nm.us